 Grandparents raising grandkids

 There’s not enough help for the three million Americans who are raising at least one of their grandkids, but here are a few good resources I’ve come across.

 You may be able to find a family therapist in your community through the Association for Marriage and Family Therapy’s locator tool.

 If you’ve lost access to your grandchildren, you might check out this advice on reconciling with their parents from Grandparents Plus, a British non-profit.
-(The legal advice doesn’t apply to Americans.)
+(The legal advice doesn’t apply to Americans, but the other tips do.)
 In the United States, your legal options vary by situation and by state but are likely extremely limited.
 You can learn more in this recent article from the American Bar Association.